Antiquization: Post-independence

-Name and flag dispute with Greece
+When the Republic of Macedonia declared its independence in 1991 and hence re-opened the national question, it faced criticism and denial from various sides and in various ways, which might have served as a source of inspiration for nationalistic discourses and later antiquization.
 Already shortly after the independence in 1992, official institutions gradually highlighted the ancient past more and more.
-The post-independence version of the official “History of the Macedonian People” dealt with the topic of the Ancient Macedonian Kingdom on 200 pages.
+The post-independence version of the official "History of the Macedonian People" dealt with the topic of the Ancient Macedonian Kingdom on 200 pages.
 In comparison, the edition from the year 1969 needed only 20 pages to treat the same topic.

-At the same time, the flag of the Republic of Macedonia, the first public display of what later has been called antiquization, caused serious tensions with its neighboring country Greece.
+At the same time, the flag of North Macedonia, the first public display of what later has been called antiquization, caused serious tensions with its neighboring country Greece.
 The new flag of the Republic of Macedonia depicted the Star of Vergina.
 This symbol, appearing in ancient Greek art of the period between the 6th and 2nd centuries BC and also depicted in the golden Larnax of Philip II, discovered in the 1970s, is regarded by some as the symbol of the Argead dynasty, the ancient royal family of the kingdom of Macedon.
 It is claimed by Greece to be an integral part of its cultural and historical heritage.
-This flag dispute went along with the infamous name dispute, since Greece also would not accept the name “Republic of Macedonia” for its neighboring country, as it feared usurpation of history as well as territorial claims from the Slavic-Macedonian side.
-Further, Greece rejects the term “Macedonian” for the description of the south Slavic language spoken in the Republic of Macedonia, as well as for the local population.
-Due to political pressure by the Greek government, which eventually led to the signing of an Interim Accord in 1995, Macedonia temporally adopted the name “The former Yugoslav Republic of Macedonia” for international use, removed the Star of Vergina from its flag and erased all allegedly irredentist clauses from its constitution.
-The Republic of Macedonia also had to refrain from using symbols that constitute a part of Greece’ historic or cultural patrimony.
+This flag dispute went along with the infamous name dispute, since Greece also would not accept the name "Republic of Macedonia" for its neighboring country, as it feared usurpation of history as well as territorial claims from the Slavic-Macedonian side.
+Due to political pressure by the Greek government, which eventually led to the signing of an Interim Accord in 1995, Macedonia temporally adopted the reference "The former Yugoslav Republic of Macedonia" for international use, removed the Star of Vergina from its flag and erased all allegedly irredentist clauses from its constitution.
+The Republic of Macedonia also had to refrain from using symbols that constitute a part of Greece's historic or cultural patrimony.